 Contact a Houston Estate Planning Attorney

 If you or a loved one is interested in incorporating digital assets into your estate plan, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 With decades of experience helping Texans with a wide variety of estate planning issues, our attorneys can help with any problem—big or small.
-And because they stay up to date on recent changes to federal and state estate planning laws, they are here to discuss digital assets and how the recent regulations will affect your estate plan.
-To schedule a free, no-obligation consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.
+And because they stay up to date on recent changes to federal and state estate planning laws, they are here to discuss digital assets and how the recent regulations will affect your estate plan. to schedule a no-obligation consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.